Mar 22, 2026 Hayden Williams

 What Is Included in the Price?

 Every cable wake park near Bangkok includes basic equipment (board, life vest, and helmet) in the session price.
 You do not need to bring anything except swimwear and a towel.
 If you want higher-end boards with proper boot bindings rather than strap bindings, most parks offer pro rentals for an additional 100-400 THB.
-Coaching is priced separately, typically 400-800 THB per hour for group lessons and 800-1,500 THB for private sessions.
+Coaching is priced separately at most parks, typically 400-800 THB per hour for group lessons and 800-1,500 THB for private sessions.
+The exception is Neverdry Wakepark, which includes coaching in the session price.

 Hayden Williams